BarishNamazov/barish.me/src/content/blog/2025-11-15-mit-cs-degree.md

   - My hardest class during the semester.
 It teaches a good amount of chemistry while also introducing material science.
 I wish I had a better background from school.

-- 6.0001 Introduction to Computer Science and Programming in Python
-  - I took an exam to skip this class too.
-The exam asked simple questions about recursion, time complexity, etc. It also had a couple of simple programming questions.
-  - Now that I know the actual class content, I'd say the exam was much easier compared to the actual class.

 - 8.01 Classical Mechanics
   - A very nice physics class.
 It was the first time everything actually fully